IRUKEN/premium-backend-auction/README.md

 - **Java + Spring Boot**: Framework for building scalable backend services.
 - **PostgreSQL**: Relational database for transactional data.
-- **Authentik**: Lightweight and secure identity provider for OAuth2 and OpenID Connect.
+- **ZITADEL**: Modern identity and access management for OAuth2 and OpenID Connect.
 - **Redis + Redisson**: In-memory database for caching and real-time notifications.
 - **Spring Security**: Fine-grained access control with JWT authentication.
 - **Docker**: Containerized deployment for all services.